8sevenCentral/christiant.is-a.dev/README.md

 My passion for creation extended into the technical heart of our products.
 I became proficient in designing PCBs, rigorously testing and simulating circuits, and meticulously crafting product enclosures with intuitive UI/UX.
 This holistic approach ensured our unique audio equipment was exceptional from concept to user experience.

 #### The Journey & The Craft
 My biggest adventure truly began when I founded and led Adventure Audio.
 It was a passion project, a journey of innovation where I poured my heart into creating unique audio equipment for musicians and audiophiles.
 We weren't just building products; we were crafting experiences, pushing the boundaries of sound, and connecting with a vibrant community of artists and enthusiasts.
 To fuel this dream, I successfully applied for and received multiple small business grants, alongside a few successful open-source funding campaigns.
-These crucial funds allowed us to acquire essential manufacturing machinery, including a used Roland UV printer, which we proudly sourced from none other than Robert Keeley of Keeley Effects.
+These crucial funds allowed us to acquire essential manufacturing machinery, including a used Roland UV printer, which we proudly sourced from none other than Robert Keeley of [Keeley Electronics](https://www.keeleyelectronics.com).
 This venture operated on both Business-to-Consumer (B2C) and Business-to-Business (B2B) models.
 On the B2B side, we had two distinct operations: stocking retailers with our innovative products and manufacturing custom enclosures for third-party vendors, some of whom were larger than us.
 This entrepreneurial experience served as a crucible for self-taught skills, encompassing:
 *   **Hands-on Manufacturing Processes:** CNC Machining, UV Printing, Powder Coating, 3D Printing, Pick-and-Place Programming and Operation, Screen Printing.
 *   **Electrical Test Assemblies & Processes:** Mastering intricate details for quality assurance.
 *   **Product Lifecycle Management:** From Design for Manufacturability (DFM) to navigating international shipping trades.